 2.2.
-Transparency and Administration of the EU-U.S. Privacy Shield
+Transparency, Administration and Oversight of the EU-U.S. Privacy Shield

-(24) To ensure the proper application of the EU-U.S. Privacy Shield, it is necessary that organisations adhering to the Privacy Principles can be identified as such by interested parties, such as data subjects, data exporters and the national Data Protection Authorities ("DPAs").
-To this end, the Department of Commerce (or its designee) has undertaken to maintain and make available to the public a list of organisations that have self-certified their adherence to the Privacy Principles and fall within the
+- (30) The EU-U.S. Privacy Shield provides for oversight and enforcement mechanisms in order to verify and ensure that U.S. self-certified companies comply with the Principles and that any failure to comply is addressed.
+These mechanisms are set out in the Principles (Annex II) and the commitments undertaken by the Department of Commerce (Annex I), the FTC (Annex IV) and the Department of Transportation (Annex V). - (31) To ensure the proper application of the EU-U.S. Privacy Shield, interested parties, such as data subjects, data exporters and the national Data Protection Authorities (DPAs), must be able to identify those organisations adhering to the Principles.
+To this end, the Department of Commerce has undertaken to maintain and make available to the public a list of organisations that have self-certified their adherence to the